It’s more than the gamification buzz that’s been thrown around.

 So, we reached out a few local contractors around Ankeny and Central Iowa to get bids for 396 sq ft of concrete patio, laid out in the design below:

 The bids varied, with the minimum being $3,500 (Fox Concrete) and the highest being $7,500 (Tom’s Concrete).
-Well you know how frugal we are, and after having read many positive reviews on our communities Facebook group about Fox Concrete being really reliable, we pulled the trigger.
+We’re incredibly frugal, and after having read many positive reviews on our communities Facebook group about Fox Concrete being really reliable, we pulled the trigger.

 The project started out as you’d expect, with Fox very roughly marking the layout of the patio.

-We also did some quick landscaping prior to the work as well, since Fox said were going to move the rock wherever we wanted.
+We also did some quick landscaping prior to the work as well, since Fox said they would move the rock wherever we wanted.
+Bonus points for them.

 On June 21 we returned home from vacation, and were excited to check out our new outdoor living space.
 We were so excited, and at first it looked great.
 But as we inspected more closely, we were alarmed at the volume and composition of the remaining debris (concrete bits, wood, nails, rebar chunks, dirt, and rock).
 It was heaped around the patio and left for us to clean up.
 Not cool.
 (And you might notice the cracks in the cement there too, which I’ll get to in a second.)

 The mess of course prompted a call to Fox Concrete, and after a bit of complaining and the sending of photos, they were nice enough to come check it out.
 They hauled away THREE garbage bags of junk that was left from the original work and, honestly, could have taken another couple.
 But hey, they came back and cleaned up, so I was happy.